-Nearing the end of the Sermon on the Mount Jesus issued a dire prediction about a lot of people who self-identified as His followers:
+Nearing the end of the Sermon on the Mount Jesus issued a dire prediction about a lot of people who claim to be His followers:

 Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness’ (Matthew 7:21-23).

-Apparently, Jesus doesn’t automatically ordain one a faithful disciple worthy of eternal life just because he or she claims to believe in a god of love.
+Apparently, calling Jesus "Lord, Lord" doesn't guarantee He is pleased with you.
 That’s pretty much what religious progressives are saying isn’t it?
 They march with #BlackLivesMatter because “God is love.”
 They advocate homosexuality as ordained of God and stand with those who believe gender is a feeling rather than a biological reality because “God is love.”
 They believe in taking the fruit of one man’s labor to give to another who hasn’t labored because “God is love.”
 They believe any means justifies the end because “God is love.”

 “[Y]ou workers of lawlessness.”